crts314/EJNotes/chapter5.md

 console.log(greaterThan10(15)); // → true
 ```

-The next higher-order function not only returns a function but also take a function as its parameter.
+The next higher-order function not only returns a function but also takes a function as its parameter.

 ```javascript
 function makeNoisy(functionToDebug) {